KevinCrossDCL/OryUI/README.md

 # OryUI
-OryUI is a GUI framework to be used with AGK2 (AppGameKit).
+OryUI is a UI framework to be used with AGK2 (AppGameKit).
 It's a work in progress.

 With it you can create the following UI components: